LukoJohnson/alltheguides/docs/mods/ae2/introduction.md

 ---
 title: Applied Energistics 2
-description: Introduction and Material Overview as well as Controller Rules
+description: Introduction and Material Overview as well as Controller Rules and short Explanation of the most important Devices.
 authors:
   - Satherov
 ---